s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 ---
 ---
 ## Cool features:
- Instead of hardcoding behavior for every keyword, I used a std::map to associate attribute-related keywords with handler functions.
+ 1. Instead of hardcoding behavior for every keyword, I used a std::map to associate attribute-related keywords with handler functions.
 This lets me flexibly dispatch actions at runtime based on parsed tokens, which not only simplifies parsing logic but also makes the system easily extensible.
 For compound keywords like not null, the parser looks ahead and combines tokens to check for those keys in the map as well.
 Each function encapsulates the logic to update a specific field in the attribute object, so parsing and attribute-building stay cleanly separated.

 {% include image-gallery.html images="attribute_mapping.png" height="400" alt="attribute_mapping" %}

+ 2. The BinaryBuffer class is a lightweight, type-safe serialization utility that enables writing and reading raw binary data (including strings and variant types) to and from an internal std::vector<char> buffer.
+It supports templated write() and read() methods for arbitrary types, null-terminated string handling, and type-safe serialization of VariantType using std::visit
+{% include image-gallery.html images="Binary_buff_hpp.png" height="400" alt="Binary_buff.hpp" %}

 ## Future Work / Weaknesses